MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 ![A screenshot of a computer  Description automatically generated](media/security-trusted-workspace-access/image14.png)

-####

 ![A screenshot of a computer  Description automatically generated](media/security-trusted-workspace-access/image15.png)

 #### Pipelines

 Data pipelines can access managed shortcuts to storage accounts with trusted workspace access.
 Data pipelines can be used to read from or write to storage accounts through OneLake shortcuts.

-In this example, the pipeline reads data from a lakehouse containing a OneLake shortcut and writes it to another lakehouse in the same Fabric workspace.
+In the following example, the pipeline reads data from a lakehouse containing a OneLake shortcut and writes it to another lakehouse in the same Fabric workspace.

 ![A screenshot of a computer  Description automatically generated](media/security-trusted-workspace-access/image16.png)